JamesC45/Input-Library/README.md

-## Input-Library
+# Input Library

-# What is this?
+## What is this?
 This is an input library to quickly access inputs without all of the work.

-# Can i use this?
+## Can I use this?
-Yes, you are allowed to use this with no credit what so ever.
+Yes, you are allowed to use this with no credit whatsoever.

-# Copy right
+## Copyright
-Made by azora, you are allowed to use without any credits.
+Made by Azora.
+You are allowed to use this without any credits.